How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 HyperText Markup Language, was developed by Tim Berners-Lee in the early 1990s while he was working at CERN Then everyone was connected
 Thats why i try to make this work in HTML to
 -->
-The history starts from the 1960s with ARPANET, connecting everyone through the internet.
 </u></strong>
+<h1 align="center">The history starts from the 1960s with ARPANET, connecting everyone through the internet.</h1>

 <!--Have a nice day!-->